 At the relatively low temperatures OWBs operate, the stoves can produce thick smoke and creosote.
 This smoke may contain unhealthy levels of toxic air pollutants, including known carcinogens.

 People exposed to wood smoke from OWBs may experience:

 People with heart disease, asthma, emphysema or other respiratory diseases are especially sensitive.
 In particular, wood smoke can be harmful to the elderly, babies, children and pregnant women.

 The chance a person will experience health effects as a result of exposure to smoke depends on the concentration of air pollutants they breathe and the duration of their exposure.
 Because most OWBs have very short stacks and are located close to homes, there is a greater potential for emissions to create a health hazard for those living near the unit, including neighbors.
 In areas where homes are not close together, and where smoke is not trapped by surrounding hills, the use of an OWB may not be a health hazard for neighbors.

 Wood smoke contains a mixture of at least 100 different compounds in the form of gases and fine sooty particulate matter.
 Fine particles (PM2.5) are so small that they behave much like gases.
 They can penetrate homes, even when windows and doors are closed.
 Fine particles can lodge deep in the lungs and are not easily expelled.

-Some of the major components of wood smoke are on the U.S. Environmental Protection Agency's (EPA's) list of criteria pollutants in the National Ambient Air Quality Standard, including:
+Some of the major components of wood smoke are on the U.S. Environmental Protection Agency's (EPA's) list of criteria pollutants regulated by the National Ambient Air Quality Standards, including: